Wednesday, 29 October 2025

 Redstart

+Today I was finally joined by fellow Herts birder Mark Sutton who wasn’t able to get over on Friday or Saturday and finally got on the islands for his first autumn visit on the Monday.
 The day started off with a showy Redstart above Old Town beach followed by a Willow Warbler and Lesser Whitethroat in Standing Stones field.
-It was then back to Porth Hellick where along the timeline on the beach we eventually had good if distant views of a juvenile Common Rosefinch
+It was then back to Porth Hellick where along the tideline on the beach we eventually had good if distant views of a juvenile Common Rosefinch

 Common Rosefinch